wesovilabs/orion/README.md

 ## Contact

-Don't hesitate to reach me by email at `ivan.corrales.solera@gmail.com` or send me a message by [Linkedin](https://www.linkedin.com/in/ivan-corrales-solera/) or [Twitter](https://twitter.com/wesovilabs)
+Don't hesitate to reach me by email at `ivan.corrales.solera@gmail.com` or send me a message through of [Linkedin](https://www.linkedin.com/in/ivan-corrales-solera/) or [Twitter](https://twitter.com/wesovilabs)